bioinformaticsguy/bioinformaticsguy.github.io/_posts/002_Python-For-BINF/2022-10-03-014-Code-Organization-python-for-Bioinformatics.md

 ---
 date: 2022-10-03 12:36:40
 layout: post
 title: Code Organization
 subtitle: You can stay alive without organing the code but it won't be so much fun in the long run.
+So we need to unlock the Power of Well-Structured Code

 series: PYTHON FOR BIOINFORMATICS